Amlyze/api-integration-documentation/README.md

 ---

-Crrently two `SOAP/REST` API integrations are offered.
+Currently two `SOAP/REST` API integrations are offered.

 ---
 Please note that the `SOAP API is deprecated`.
 It is recommended to migrate to newer alternative such as REST API.